HarperDB/acl-connect/README.md

 ### Anonymous Subscriptions
 In order for anonymous subscriptions to work correctly:

-1. `requireAuthentication` must be set to `false` in your harper config.
+`requireAuthentication` must be set to `false` in your harper config.
 For example:
 ```yaml
 # In harperdb-config.yaml
 mqtt:
     requireAuthentication: false
 ```
-2. The session must be `clean` and the client ID must be empty
-- If you use an mqtt client that automatically sets a random client ID, you may need to explicitly set it to an empty string